tuckergs/ppc-inject/README.md

 # ppc-inject

 ## Wat?
 This is basically an assembler for the PowerPC that injects your code into a file.
-Note that not all instructions and mnemonics will be implemented; I will include the ones that I need for my various projects.
-Pull requests are welcome.
+Note that not all instructions and mnemonics are implemented; I will include the ones that I need for my various projects, and you may request some instructions.
+Feel free to request instructions and to make pull requests.

 This is written in Haskell, but I don't think that it will be hard to add new instructions.